Adaptive integration of nonlinear evolution equations on tensor manifolds: Numerical applications

 \subsection{Four-dimensional Fokker-Planck equation}

 Next, we present numerical results for the Fokker-Planck equation \eqref{fp-lorenz-96} in dimension $d=4$.
 In this case, the best truncation operator \eqref{ht-best} is not explicitly known.
 Instead, we use the step-truncation method \eqref{one-step-trunc-svd_adapt_rank}, with truncation operator ${\mathfrak T}_r^{\text{SVD}}$ defined in \eqref{ht-SVD} (see \cite{grasedyck2010hierarchical,kressner2014algorithm} for more details).
-We set the initial condition
+We set the initial condition as

 where $m_0$ is a normalization constant.
-Clearly, \eqref{ic4d} can be represented exactly in a hierarchical Tucker tensor format provided we use an overall maximal tree rank of $r_{0}=2M$.
-We will use $M=10$ for our numerical examples.
-We change the drift functions slightly from our two-dimensional example.
-Specifically, here we set $\gamma(x) = \sin(x)$, $\xi(x)=\exp(\sin(x)) + 1$, and $\phi(x) = \cos(x)$.
-We repeat the numerical tests presented in section \ref{subsec:numerics-2d}, i.e., we run three rank-adaptive step-truncation simulations with different increment functions: one based on Euler forward \eqref{adaptive-euler-method} and one based AB2 \eqref{adaptive-ab}.
-For spatial discretization, we use the Fourier pseudo-spectral method with $20\times 20\times 20\times 20=160000$ interior points.
-We emphasize that a matrix representing the discretized Fokker-Planck operator at the right hand side of \eqref{fp-lorenz-96} would be very sparse and require approximately $205$ gigabytes in double precision floating point format.
-The solution vector requires 1.28 megabytes of memory ($160000$ floating point numbers in double precision).
+Clearly, \eqref{ic4d} can be represented exactly in a hierarchical Tucker tensor format provided we use an overall maximal tree rank of $r_{0}=2L$.
+For our numerical simulations we choose $L=10$.
+We change the drift functions slightly from the two-dimensional example we discussed in the previous section.
+Specifically, here we set $\gamma(x) = \sin(x)$, $\xi(x)=\exp(\sin(x)) + 1$, and $\phi(x) = \cos(x)$ and repeat all numerical tests presented in section \ref{subsec:numerics-2d}, i.e., we run three rank-adaptive step-truncation simulations with different increment functions: one based on Euler forward \eqref{adaptive-euler-method} and one based AB2 \eqref{adaptive-ab}.
+The parameters we used for these methods are summarized in Table \ref{fig:4d-tables}.

+For spatial discretization, we use the Fourier pseudo-spectral method with $20^4 = 160000$ points.
+We emphasize that a matrix representing the discretized Fokker- Planck operator at the right hand side of \eqref{fp-lorenz-96} would be very sparse and require approximately 205 gigabytes in double precision floating point format.
+The solution vector requires 1.28 megabytes of memory (160000 floating point numbers in double precision).
 The HTucker format reduces these memory costs considerably.
-For instance, the large threshold solution of Figure \ref{fig:rank-compare-4d} requires only 25 kilobytes of memory in the HTucker format.
-The spatial differential operator for the Fokker-Planck equation can also be represented in HTucker format at a cost of 21 kilobytes.
-Clearly, these memory savings are massive, so long as the PDE solution is low-rank.
+The large threshold solution of Figure \ref{fig:rank-compare-4d} is only 25 kilobytes when stored to disk using the HTucker Matlab software package \cite{kressner2014algorithm}.
+The spatial differential operator for the Fokker-Planck equation can also be represented in HTucker format, and costs only 21 kilobytes.
+The storage savings are massive, so long as the rank is kept low.
+In Figure \ref{fig:time-snapshot-plot-4d}, we plot a few time snapshots of the marginal PDF